Document Bank of Virginia

 Post Activities

-STEM STAT: The map which accompanies the document provides a visual depiction of the reasons why leaving Cuba would have had dangerous consequences.
+STEM STAT: The map provides a visual depiction of the reasons why nuclear missiles in Cuba could have had dangerous consequences.
 Using the map, list 3 or 4 possible reasons why the Soviet Union would choose to place nuclear arms in Cuba and why the United States needed to ensure that they be permanently removed.

 Current Connections: How can studying the Cuban Missile Crisis help policy makers today?
 Consider policies regarding Iran, North Korea, and China.